 - Paint a picture of a common problem.
 Like this, “You know that pile of brokerage account statements lying around somewhere in your house that you’ve been intending to get to for the past year?
 I help my clients clean up the mess and finally get clear and organized about their financial life.”

 - Be incomplete.
 Many of the elevator statements that we’ve heard over the years are too thorough.
 They divulge everything, and leave little room for curiosity.
 One of the main objectives in an elevator pitch is to invite a larger conversation by encouraging the listener to want more.
 All-inclusive pitches that tell all don’t do this.

 - Be brief...really brief.
 Admittedly, this is way easier said than done.
 However, think of the effective one or two-word marketing campaigns over the years.
 Think Different…Apple.
 Eat Fresh…Subway.
 Priceless…MasterCard.
 Can you distill the one thing that you provide your clients into one word?
 (Trust?
 Organization?
 Simplification?
 Liberation?
 Relief?
 Freedom?
 Control?)
 If nothing else, this becomes a really interesting marketing exercise for you.

 Here’s the thing.
 If you’ve been agonizing because you don’t have the flawless elevator pitch, you can rest easy.
 Stop worrying.
 No one’s likely to remember it anyway.
 They’ve done studies on this -- 24 hours after you utter your “perfect pitch” to the dude/gal at the cocktail party or other social event, he/she is not apt to remember a single word.

-Now that you've created a better introduction for yourself, consider these 19 other marketing strategies, and download the ClientWise Learning Tool below:
+Now that you've created a better introduction for yourself, consider these 11 Client Engagement Marketing Ideas, and download the ClientWise Learning Tool below: